chauff/IN4325/lecturesCoreIR.md

 *The lecture is given by Arthur Câmara.*

 :bangbang: The 2019/2020 lecture slides in PDF format are available [here](slides/coreIR-neural-2020.pdf).
-The screencasts are split into three parts: [1](https://drive.google.com/open?id=1Du55PTnbVx9hqjtk706k_hit4GzF7KtD) [2](https://drive.google.com/open?id=1x_SgEZX0KsqrElL-rDKO0X6vI31YukSe) [3](https://drive.google.com/open?id=1OvEzzVhPzqXM48bKaPccnUBjQ7zRCyLJ). *They will remain online for about a week*.

 ### Recommended readings